10 Comedians Who Got Their Start At the Edinburgh Festival Fringe | Playbill

 6. Mike Myers

-A Canadian comic, Mike Myers began as a member of an improv double act in 1985 with the American comedian Neil Mullarkey.
+A Canadian comic, Mike Myers began as a member of an improv double act in 1985 with the British comedian Neil Mullarkey.
 It didn't take long for Myers to catch the eye of audiences.
 In time, he became a master of character comedy, including a run on Saturday Night Live, and his beloved Austin Powers franchise.

 Miranda Hart